agherzan/meta-raspberrypi/docs/layer-contents.md

 will pull in the firmware and deploy the kernel image and kernel modules for all the relevant boards.

+### raspberrypi-armv8

+This machine targets support for all the ARMv8-based Raspberry Pi boards.
+It will pull in the firmware and deploy the kernel image and kernel modules for all the relevant boards.

 ## Images

 * rpi-test-image